Paird : Magnetic sock pads

 Stage 3 Market Research

 Our group did some basic research on what is already out there in the market to begin with.
+We then created an approximation of how much missing socks costs for individual.
+From there, our team eliminated designs that are more costly than the problem.

 Stage 4 Setting parameters and Ideation